stackrox/collector/docs/troubleshooting.md

 ```

 ### Config endpoing
-The runtime config can be obtaine using
+The runtime configuration can be obtained using
 $ curl "http://<collector>:8080/state/config"